Discover Jersey - Food and Drink

 Homage to an apple-growing heritage

 The traditional process for Jersey cider is much like it is in neighbouring France, where a vintage press uses nothing but apples to create a fine, delicate fizz.
 Keep your eyes peeled for the local stuff in pubs, restaurants and shops.

-Well if that little lot has whet your appetite, why not jet off to Jersey this summer with Jet2holidays direct from London Stansted?
+Well if that little lot has whet your appetite, why not fly off to Jersey this summer with Blue Islands direct from Norwich?